MalekMansour/OpenUtopia-Finance/README.md

 # OpenUtopia Finance

+## Description
+OpenUtopia Finance is a comprehensive financial management application designed to help users visualize and analyze their income data through various graph types.
+The app provides an intuitive interface that empowers users to make informed financial decisions with ease.
+Features include the ability to create, load, and customize graphs, as well as user-friendly navigation options.

+* Add Data to your graph
 ![Image1](Screenshots/screenshot01.png)
 ![Image2](Screenshots/screenshot02.png)
 ![Image3](Screenshots/screenshot03.png)
 ![Image4](Screenshots/screenshot04.png)

-## Description
-OpenUtopia Finance is a comprehensive financial management application designed to help users visualize and analyze their income data through various graph types.
-The app provides an intuitive interface that empowers users to make informed financial decisions with ease.
-Features include the ability to create, load, and customize graphs, as well as user-friendly navigation options.

 ## Features
 - **Interactive UI:** Easy-to-use interface for creating new graphs or loading existing ones.